Gaia Sausage: Etymology

 The name "Enceladus" refers to the mythological giant Enceladus, who was buried under Mount Etna and caused earthquakes.
-Thus this former galaxy was buried in the Milky Way, and caused the puffing up of the thick disc.
+Similarly, this former galaxy was buried in the Milky Way, and caused the puffing up of the thick disc.

 Components

 Globular clusters

 The globular clusters firmly identified as former Sausage members are Messier 2, Messier 56, Messier 75, Messier 79, NGC 1851, NGC 2298, and NGC 5286.

-NGC 2808: Globular cluster or old core?
+The nature of NGC 2808

-NGC 2808 is another globular-like cluster of Sausage.
-This cluster is composed of three generations of stars, all born within 200 million years of the formation of the cluster.
+NGC 2808 is another globular-like cluster of the Sausage.
+It is composed of three generations of stars, all born within 200 million years of the formation of the cluster.

-One theory to account for three generations of stars is that NGC 2808 is the former core of Sausage.
-This is also an explanation for the number of stars, more than a million, which is unusually large for a globular cluster.
+One theory to account for three generations of stars is that NGC 2808 is the former core of the Sausage.
+This could also account for its stellar population of over a million stars, which is unusually large for a globular cluster.